 Dentistry is detailed small work in a very sensitive part of your body.
 Using magnification enables us to create dental restorations with incredibly precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.

 In addition to allowing precise, close-up work, the magnification directs a beam of light directly on the teeth, minimizing glare for you.

 Dental x rays are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental x rays are extremely minimal.
-Dr. Freeman utilizes Fast Imaging Technologies within the office.
+Dr. Differding and Dr. Freeman utilize Fast Imaging Technologies within the office.
 With fast imaging, exposure time is about 50 percent less when compared to traditional radiographs.

 Digital scanning and duplication allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digitally Scanned X-Rays:

 Digitally Scanned X-rays offer can sometimes offer a different perspective since we view the image on a computer monitor.
 This can also help us to communicate your situation with our team of dentist specialists for more complex care.